 OPTIMIZING EMV REFUND PROCESSES FOR BATCH TRANSACTIONS

-Design an intuitive workflow and user interface to streamline refunds for batch-processed transactions—single transactions linked to multiple sales orders—handled through EMV devices.
+Design an intuitive workflow and user interface to streamline the refund process for batch-processed transactions handled through EMV devices.

 OVERVIEW